KehinaleK/fictional_NER/README.md

 All required modules and libraries can be installed using the ```requirements.txt``` file.

-# Use the web interface :
+# Using the web interface :

 The script used to launch the web interface can be found directly at the root of the repository.
 You will need uvicorn to use it.